bazylevnik0/commonecator/README.md

 <p>made as a project in hachathon "see-you-later-hackulator" at Major League Hacking</p>
 <hr>
 <h3>Description:</h3>
-<i>I have heard something about Web 3.0 but Wikipedia doesn't have enough resources for this term.
+<i>I have heard something about Web 3.0 but Wikipedia doesn't have definite answer for this term.
 Maybe this project will be good thinking about it...</i><br><br>
 <b>Each Person = app</b><br>
 <b>Golden person = template person(constructor)</b><br>
 <b>A Person has a head and a body.
 Every Person has an unique ID.</b></br>